-The DWSRF requires that no less than 20% and no more than 30% of assistance provided be in the form of additional subsidies.
+The DWSRF requires that no less than 20% of the cap grant amount and no more than an optional additional 30% of the cap grant amount be provided in the form of additional subsidies.
 These may be negative interest rates, principal forgiveness, grants, or any combination of these.
 The VDH does not intend to provide any funding as negative interest rates or grants; however, principal forgiveness will be provided for eligible projects.
 The fundable range of the PPL demonstrates the percent of the capitalization grant that will be provided via principal forgiveness loans.
-Any subsequent revision to this PPL will likewise demonstrate that between 20% and 30% of the capitalization grant will be provided via principal forgiveness.
+Any subsequent revision to this PPL will likewise demonstrate that between 20% and 50% of the capitalization grant will be provided via principal forgiveness loans.